January 24, 2022

 Tax season is almost upon us.
-Have you taken the time to consider the benefits a life plan community could have on your taxes?
+Have you taken the time to consider the tax benefits of a life plan community?

 If you are considering a life plan community (also known as a CCRC) to retire, you may not know it could have a positive impact on your taxes.
 New life plan community residents could qualify for a tax deduction on their entry fee and monthly fees.